 - The city’s ISO rating is a 3.

 The staffed station (duty crew) program is a staffing model that supplements the traditional paid-on-call department.
 Duty crew members schedule to work blocks of time during peak service call periods.

-The Plymouth duty crew staffs one fire station and members respond to calls, participate in training sessions, perform maintenance activities and present public education programs.
+The Plymouth duty crew staffs two fire stations and members respond to calls, participate in training sessions, perform maintenance activities and present public education programs.

 Piloted in 1998, the duty crew program has reduced response time, guaranteed staffing levels, increased training activities and expanded public safety initiatives.
-In 2001, the program was expanded to operate 15 hours per day, six days a week, Monday through Saturday, 6 a.m. to 9 p.m.
+The program operates 6 a.m. to 9 p.m. daily.

 - Purchase extinguishers that can handle class A-B-C fires.
 The proper extinguisher will properly extinguish wood, paper, flammable liquids and electrical fires.
 Fully discharge used extinguishers and dispose in your regular trash.

 Firefighters not only protect lives and property from the adverse effects of fire, they also respond to motor vehicle and industrial accidents, hazardous material incidents and exposure to dangerous conditions.
 They bring fire prevention education into school classrooms, neighborhoods and businesses.